 To make it a bit easier to digest, I have grouped them into a few broad categories that you will see below.
 But the easiest way to think about it is that the front is either single sided or double sided.
 Single sided fronts can be placed on either side of the dress, called the right-opened front piece（右开襟）or left-opened front piece（左开襟）, although the right is by far the most common.

-Traditionally the front is secured together by pankous, although snap buttons became widely popular from the 40s onwards.
+As I mentioned already, traditionally the front is secured together by pankous, although snap buttons became widely popular from the 40s onwards.
 In one of my favourite qipao films, In the Mood for Love (see of all the dresses from the film here), pretty much all of Maggie Cheung’s qipaos are secured by snap buttons.
 Today both methods are in use, so it is really up to you what you choose.
 My personal opinion is that snap buttons are great when you want to focus attention on other details, so choose these when you have a strong print, interesting embellishments, or just trying to keep things simple.
 Otherwise go for the pankous.

 Single sided under-arm qipao front